gabrielcarcedo/Multimodal-GNN-for-Chagas-Classification/README.md

 \* *Corresponding Authors*

 **Acknowledgements**
--Gabriel Carcedo-Rodríguez is grateful to SECIHTI for the scholarship received (CVU 2054635).
--Special thanks to PhD.
+Gabriel Carcedo-Rodríguez is grateful to SECIHTI for the scholarship received (CVU 2054635).
+Special thanks to PhD.
 Paulina Haro from the Veterinary Science Research Institute, UABC, for her invaluable clinical advice.
--This work was supported by UNAM-PAPIIT programs: IT101225, IN102626, and IG101725.
+This work was supported by UNAM-PAPIIT programs: IT101225, IN102626, and IG101725.

 *License*
 This project is licensed under the MIT License - see the https://www.google.com/search?q=LICENSE file for details.